lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-with-Test-Driven-VIPER.md

 For this demonstration I am going to work from the output because that is what defines the requirement in this case.

 I generally suggest that you start with the simplest tests you can do.
+Remember that you always write a failing test and then write the code to make it pass.
+The first sense of fail is that i won't compile.
+The second is that the assertions fail.

 ## TransactionListConnectorTests

 In order to get the test rolling I'm going to create the major VIPER Classes and then make sure that I can connect them together.

 **TODO: this should go into the non test version**